 The Office for Academic & Pre-Professional Advising works closely with the Office for Undergraduate Admissions and Orientation to provide academic advising during both Summer and Winter Orientation.
+If you are an incoming freshman or transfer student looking for information about New Student Orientation, including scheduling your orientation advising appointment, please click here.

 Each session, UMBC brings both new freshmen and transfer students to campus for Course Selection Day, a one day orientation program designed to acclimate new students to campus and register them for classes.
 Our office coordinates the academic advising component of Course Selection Day.
 For more information on Orientation programs, click here.